-1307-7384 / Copyright © 2025 Turkey Association of Physical Medicine and Rehabilitation Specialist Physicians.
-Production and hosting by Türkiye Klinikleri.
-This is an open access article under the CC BY-NC-ND license (https://creativecommons.org/licenses/by-nc-nd/4.0/). metabolism at the cellular and systemic level lead to activation of various biochemical abnormal pathways and ultimately to the development of chronic inflammation.3 So far, the most common investigation in the pathophysiology of DN has been on oxidative-nitrosative stress and inflammation.
-Low-grade inflammation and increased pro and anti-inflammatory cytokine concentrations and other biomarkers that mobilise the immune system have been described in DN.
-Chronic low-grade inflammation increases the risk of Type 2 DM, atherosclerosis, neurodegeneration and tumour growth and is associated with decreased functional capacity and life span.4 The fact that this inflammatory activation results in insulin resistance and metabolic disease can be explained by various reasons.
-Inflammatory signalling pathways may cause inhibition of insulin signalling by directly inhibiting serine phosphorylation in the insulin receptor substrate protein.5 Another factor is that leukocytes released into circulation by inflammatory mediators strengthen inflammation signalling and tissue remodelling capacity of cells in tissues exposed to cellular stress.6 Thirdly, secreted inflammatory mediators provide systematic communication with insulin resistance.6,7
+The exact diagnostic criteria and pathophysiological mechanisms of DN remain unclear.
+It is thought that disruptions in glucose and lipid metabolism at the cellular and systemic level lead to the activation of various biochemical abnormal pathways and ultimately to the development of chronic inflammation.
+Thus far, the most common investigation in the pathophysiology of DN has been on oxidative-nitrosative stress and inflammation.
+Low-grade inflammation and increased pro- and antiinflammatory cytokine concentrations and other biomarkers that mobilize the immune system have been described in DN.
+Chronic low-grade inflammation increases the risk of Type 2 DM, atherosclerosis, neurodegeneration and tumor growth and is associated with decreased functional capacity and life span.
+The fact that this inflammatory activation results in insulin resistance and metabolic disease can be explained by various reasons.
+Inflammatory signaling pathways may cause the inhibition of insulin signaling by directly inhibiting serine phosphorylation in the insulin receptor substrate protein.
+Another factor is that leukocytes released into circulation by inflammatory mediators strengthen the inflammation signaling and tissue remodeling capacity of cells in tissues exposed to cellular stress.
+Third, secreted inflammatory mediators provide systematic communication with insulin resistance.6,7